-We have made some changes for the 2022 season.
-We are focusing our growing on Fall and Winter vegetables for our CSA and Online Store.
+For the 2023 season, we have continued to focus our growing on Fall and Winter vegetables for our CSA and Online Store.

-IT IS NOW TIME TO SIGN UP FOR OUR 8-WEEK FALL CSA!
+IT IS NOW TIME TO SIGN UP FOR OUR WINTER CSA!

 Please read the details on this page,